 All other information and supporting material on how to deliver a file to the BBC will be provided to the production during the testing process.

-The information on this page is mostly related to programme delivery by tape.
+Some of the information on this page relates to programmes being delivered by tape.
 For full information about file based delivery please see the DPP website.

 - For all questions relating to file delivery please contact the relevant BBC delivery team.